SkylineCommunications/dataminer-docs-connectors/connector/doc/Itelco_DVB-T2_Modulator.md

 ### Tx

-This page displays Transmitter power and Exciter related parameters also allowing users to control the Exciter related parameters.
+This page displays parameters related to the transmitter power and the exciter.
+You can also control exciter-related parameters here.

 ### Tx Status

-This page displays the transmitter related status, It consists of the Exciter Status and RF Alarm table
+This page displays status information for the transmitter in the **Exciter Status** and **RF Alarm** table

 ### DVB-T

-This page displays the DVB-T2 related information.
-It consists of the Pre-corrector Nonlinear Monitor MER2 parameter.
+This page displays information related to DVB-T2, with the **Pre-corrector Nonlinear Monitor MER2** parameter.

 ### Alarm Configuration

 This page contains the Alarm Configuration Table.
-Allowing users to check and change settings for Alarm categories.
+In this table, you can check and change settings for alarm categories.

-### Web Interface

-The web interface is only accessible when the client machine has network access to the product.